 - Some parents who were apprehended and separated from their child(ren) were subject to reinstatement of removal.
-If the parent was subject to reinstatement of removal, did the parent have a reasonable fear interview (RFI) and determination while separated from their child(ren)?23 - If the parent had a positive RFI, check if they were placed in withholding-only proceedings. - o If the parent had no RFI interview and has a fear of return, they can (in consultation with an attorney) determine whether and when to request an RFI. - If the parent had a negative RFI, and was subsequently released, the parent can challenge the negative RFI under existing law and subject to statutory time periods.24 - Children who were apprehended and separated from their parents were treated as unaccompanied minors. - o If the child(ren) was issued an NTA, verify whether it was filed with EOIR. - ☐ If the NTA was filed with EOIR, check on the EOIR case status. - A child in proceeding who wishes to file a Form I-589 may be eligible to file as an unaccompanied child (UC) with USCIS even if they have since been reunified with a parent or have turned 18 pursuant to the Order Granting Preliminary Injunction in J.O.P. v.
+If the parent was subject to reinstatement of removal, did the parent have a reasonable fear interview (RFI) and determination while separated from their child(ren)? - If the parent had a positive RFI, check if they were placed in withholding-only proceedings. - If the parent had no RFI interview and has a fear of return, they can (in consultation with an attorney) determine whether and when to request an RFI. - If the parent had a negative RFI, and was subsequently released, the parent can challenge the negative RFI under existing law and subject to statutory time periods. - Children who were apprehended and separated from their parents were treated as unaccompanied children. - o If the child(ren) was issued an NTA, verify whether it was filed with EOIR. - □ If the NTA was filed with EOIR, check on the EOIR case status. - Generally a child with a previous unaccompanied child (UC) determination is entitled file Form I-589 initially with USCIS despite being in removal proceedings, even if they have since been reunified with a parent or have turned 18.
+A preliminary injunction in J.O.P. v.
 DHS, 8:19-cv-01944 (D. Md.
-Oct.
-15, 2020).
-The preliminary injunction requires that USCIS follow the 2013 Kim Memorandum in determining its initial asylum jurisdiction over UCs.
-On December 21, 2020, the district court judge in J.O.P. certified a nationwide class in that case and expanded the preliminary injunction to prohibit ICE attorneys from taking positions contrary to the injunction in immigration court.25 - Note there is some tension between the J.O.P. injunction and the M.M.M./Ms. L/ Dora Settlement Agreement, paragraph 1(a), which reads: - "M.M.M. agreed class members who have not been reunified with their parent(s) as of the effective date of this agreement will be afforded existing procedures for unaccompanied alien children pursuant to
+Dec.
+21, 2020) requires that USCIS follow the 2013 Kim Memorandum in determining its initial asylum jurisdiction over class members.
+The J.O.P. nationwide class includes those who (1) were determined to be an "unaccompanied alien child"; and (2) filed an asylum application that was pending with USCIS; and (3) on the date they filed their asylum application with USCIS, were 18 years of age or older, or had a parent or legal guardian in the United States available to provide care and physical custody; and (4) for whom USCIS has not adjudicated the individual's asylum application on the merits.

-23For more information about reinstatement of removal and the RFI process and determination, see: American Immigration Council and National Immigration Project, Reinstatement of Removal Practice Advisory (May 23, 2019); Asylum Seeker Advocacy Project, Vindicating the Rights of Asylum Seekers at the Border and Beyond: A Guide to Representing Asylum Seekers in Expedited Removal and Reinstatement of Removal Proceedings (2018, updated April 2019).
+&lt;sup>25For more information about reinstatement of removal and the RFI process and determination, see: American Immigration Council and National Immigration Project, Reinstatement of Removal Practice Advisory (May 23, 2019); Asylum Seeker Advocacy Project, Vindicating the Rights of Asylum Seekers at the Border and Beyond: A Guide to Representing Asylum Seekers in Expedited Removal and Reinstatement of Removal Proceedings (2018, updated April 2019).

-24 Settlement Agreement, n.2.
+&lt;sup>26 Settlement Agreement, n.2.

-25 USCIS has recently updated its website to provide more information about the litigation.
+&lt;sup>27 USCIS has recently updated its website to provide more information about the litigation.
 See USCIS, J.O.P. v.
 U.S. Dept. of Homeland Security, et. al., Information.
-For additional information on this litigation, visit CLINIC, J.O.P. v.
+CLINIC, along with Kids In Need of Defense (KIND), Public Counsel, and Goodwin Procter LLP are class counsel in the J.O.P. litigation.
+For additional information on this litigation and to view court filings in the case, visit CLINIC's litigation webpage, J.O.P. v.
 DHS: Class-Action Lawsuit Seeks Protection for Asylum Seekers Who Arrived as Unaccompanied Children.
+For immigration court strategies when representing unaccompanied child asylum seekers, see CLINIC's Fact Sheet: Immigration Court Considerations for Unaccompanied Children Who File for Asylum with USCIS While in Removal Proceedings, in Light of J.O.P. v.
+DHS, No. 19-01944 (D. Md. filed July 1, 2019] (lasted updated Mar.
+12, 2021).